Tracy Lynn Pagán, CHA

 What do you attribute your success to?

-I attribute my success to my faith in God and the influence of my mother.
+I attribute my success to my faith in God and the influence of my family.
 My relationship with God grounds me, guides my decisions, and provides the strength I rely on in both my personal and professional life.
-My mother showed me what it means to be a fighter—she led by example, encouraged me relentlessly, and was my greatest cheerleader.
+My family has shown me what it means to be a fighter, encouraging me relentlessly, and are my greatest cheerleaders.
 Their impact continues to shape who I am and how I lead every day.

 What advice would you give to young women entering your industry?